0xBV/Soar-EDR/README.md

 This project demonstrates an end-to-end security orchestration and automation workflow using LimaCharlie (EDR) and Tines (SOAR) to detect, notify, and optionally isolate endpoints upon detection of malicious activity

 ## 📌 Playbook Objective
 Send a Slack message to the user containing information about detections generated from LimaCharlie (EDR).
-Generates a user prompt generated from Tines (SOAR) for playbook orchestration to optionally isolate the affected workstation.
+Generates a user prompt from Tines (SOAR) for playbook orchestration to optionally isolate the affected workstation.
+Message to the user contains these fields:
+- Time
+- Hostname
+- Source IP
+- Process
+- Command Line
+- File Path
+- Sensor ID
+- Link to Detection (If applicable)

 <img width="775" alt="image" src="https://github.com/user-attachments/assets/6d200bf6-a757-4cb6-833d-9e9ebbb54d09" />